msdxbelux/XamarinAlliance/Challenge 2/Readme.md

 For our Xamarin Alliance template app, we'll add a detail page that provides the details of a Star Wars character.
 This page will be called upon tapping the corresponding item in *ListView* on the main page.

-> **TIP:** you could also add a carousel page to allowing scrolling through the list of characters.
+> **TIP:** you could also add a carousel page to allow scrolling through the list of characters.

 ### <a name="hierarchicalnavigation"></a>Hierarchical navigation

-The *NavigationPage* class provides a hierarchival navigation experience where you can navigate through pages, both forwards and backwards.
+The *NavigationPage* class provides a hierarchical navigation experience where you can navigate through pages, both forwards and backwards.
 This class uses a stack (LIFO) of Page objects.
 To move to another page, you *push* a new page on the stack; when navigating backwards, you *pop* the current page from the stack and the new topmost page becomes the active page.
 It's recommended that the pages that are pushed on the navigation stack are *ContentPage* instances only.

 The first page on the navigation stack is called the *root page* of the application.
 This is accomplished as follows (Page1Xaml is of type *ContentPage*):
 ```csharp